 Variants of Uncertain Significance (VUS) leaves families and clinicians with no actionable answer and health systems with no diagnostic return on their investment into genetic sequencing.
 This health implementation project will establish a centre for RNA Diagnostics that will provide an accredited RNA diagnostic service with 95% diagnostic return (ie 95% variant re-classification).
 It will aim to resolve pathogenicity of splicing variant VUS for 60 families with rare monogenic disorders or germline cancer.

-Professor Sandra Cooper, Sydney Children’s Hospital Network
+Professor Sandra Cooper, Sydney Children’s Hospitals Network

 The reviewers commented on the diversity received and the high calibre of the applications.
 It was very encouraging to see the breath of paediatric precision medicine research emerging from the Luminesce Alliance partners.